Klipper3d/klipper/docs/G-Codes.md

   verify that an endstop is working correctly.
 - `GET_POSITION`: Return information on the current location of the toolhead.
+- `PID_CALIBRATE HEATER=<config_name> TARGET=<temperature>
+  [WRITE_FILE=1]`: Perform a PID calibration test.
+The specified heater will be enabled until the specified target temperature is reached, and then the heater will be turned off and on for several cycles.
+If the WRITE_FILE parameter is enabled, then the file /tmp/heattest.txt will be created with a log of all temperature samples taken during the test.
 - `RESTART`: This will cause the host software to reload its config and perform an internal reset.
 This command will not clear error state from the micro-controller (see FIRMWARE_RESTART) nor will it